QuantEcon/lecture-source-py/rst_files/lucas_model.rst

     :label: lteeqT

     (Tf)(y) = h(y) + \beta \int f[G(y, z)] \phi(dz)

+In what follows, we refer to :math:`T` as the Lucas operator

 The reason we do this is that a solution to :eq:`lteeq2` now corresponds to a